Common Auto Insurance Issues After a Car Accident

-At Colley & Colley, LLP, you are represented by experienced personal injury attorneys who are knowledgeable about all the nuances of auto insurance.
+At Colley Firm P.C., you are represented by experienced personal injury attorneys who are knowledgeable about all the nuances of auto insurance.
 You are represented by proven trial lawyers who have a lengthy record of verdicts and settlements, including numerous six- and seven-figure recoveries.
 With offices in Austin and Tyler, we take cases in East Texas and statewide.

 East Texas Injury Lawyers Who Protect Your Rights in Insurance Claims and Insurance Litigation

 The goal of insurers is to settle your claim for as little as possible.
 Some will try to get away with denying your claim altogether.
 Our attorneys are wise to all the insurance industry tactics and every facet of the claims process:

 - PIP claims — Texas drivers have a form of no-fault insurance called personal injury protection, or PIP.
 This covers initial medical bills and part of your lost wages, up to a maximum.
 While you are automatically covered by PIP regardless of who caused the accident, insurers sometimes deny claims, delay payment or refuse to pay certain parts of the claim.

 - Liability insurance — If the negligence of another motorist caused your crash, a claim is brought against that driver’s bodily injury liability policy.
 This would also cover wrongful death claims for a fatal accident.
 We conduct a sophisticated investigation when fault is disputed, and we are prepared to go all the way to a jury to fight for full coverage of your injuries.